Groups claiming affiliation with Israelites: Cochin Jews

 Israelite traders came to Kerala, India, as early as 700 BCE and settled there.
 Cochin Jews, also called Malabar Jews, are the descendants of Israelites who settled in the South Indian port city of Cochin.
 They traditionally spoke Judæo-Malayalam, a form of the Malayalam tongue, native to the state of Kerala.
 Several rounds of immigration of the Jewish diaspora into Kerala led to a diversity among the Cochin Jews.

 Some sources say that the earliest Jews were those who settled in the Malabar Coast during the reign of Solomon, and after the Kingdom of Israel split into two.
-They are sometimes referred to as the "black Jews."
-The Paradesi Jews, also called "White Jews," settled later, coming to India from Middle Eastern and European nations such as the Netherlands and Spain, and bringing with them the Ladino language.
+They are sometimes referred to as the "black Jews".
+The Paradesi Jews, also called "White Jews", settled later, coming to India from Middle Eastern and European nations such as the Netherlands and Spain, and bringing with them the Ladino language.
 A notable settlement of Spanish and Portuguese Jews (Sephardim) starting in the 15th century was at Goa, but this settlement eventually disappeared.
 In the 17th and 18th centuries, Cochin received an influx of Jewish settlers from the Middle East, North Africa and Spain.

-An old but not particularly reliable tradition says that Cochin Jews came in mass to Cranganore (an ancient port, near Cochin) after the destruction of the Temple in 70 CE.
+An old but not particularly reliable tradition says that Cochin Jews came en masse to Cranganore (an ancient port, near Cochin) after the destruction of the Temple in 70 CE.
 They had, in effect, their own principality for many centuries until a chieftainship dispute broke out between two brothers in the 15th century.
 The dispute led neighboring princes to dispossess them.
 In 1524, the Muslims, backed by the ruler of Calicut (today called Kozhikode), attacked the Jews of Cranganore on the pretext that they were tampering with the pepper trade.
 Most Jews fled to Cochin and went under the protection of the Hindu Raja there.
 He granted them a site for their own town that later acquired the name "Jew Town" (by which it is still known).

 Unfortunately for the Cochin Jews, the Portuguese occupied Cochin during this same period and they indulged in persecution of the Jews until the Dutch displaced them in 1660.
 The Dutch Protestants were tolerant, and the Jews prospered.
 In 1795 Cochin passed into the British sphere of influence.
 In the 19th century, Cochin Jews lived in the towns of Cochin, Ernakulam, Aluva and Parur.

 After India gained its independence in 1947 and Israel was established as a nation, most of the Cochin Jews made Aliyah and emigrated to Israel in the mid-1950s.